TheZouave007/TheZouave007/README.md

 Hi, I’m @TheZouave007

 I’m interested primarily in writing good software and making things that are good.
-To that end, I am primarily interested in staticly typed, compiled languages without garbage collectors.
+To that end, I am primarily interested in statically typed, compiled languages without garbage collectors.

 I’m currently learning how computer graphics work and why quaternions are good.